To fear the LORD is to hate evil; I hate pride and arrogance, evil behavior and perverse speech.

-When we have a deep and reverential respect for our holy God, we are going to love what he loves and hate what he hates.
+When we have a deep and reverential respect for our holy God, we will love what God loves and hate what he hates.
 We need to realize, however, that the word "hate" is used very carefully in Scripture.
 This strong verb is not used often, and when it is used with God as the subject, the object of God's hatred needs to be noticed.
-God hates evil, which in this case is defined as pride, arrogance, evil behavior, and vile speech.
-These are things that Christians not only avoid, but they also loathe.
+God hates evil.
+God defines evil in our verse as pride, arrogance, wicked behavior, and vile speech.
+These are things that followers of Jesus not only avoid but also loathe.
 God wants his people to be people of character — people of humility, moral behavior, and helpful speech.

 O holy and righteous Father, forgive me of my pride and self-interest.
 Forgive me for my arrogance and deceitful tongue.
 Remake me by your Spirit to be holy in word and deed, compassionate toward those in need, and freed from evil.
 To you, O LORD, be the glory in my life and in your Church, forever and ever.
 In Jesus' name.
 Amen.

 Other Devotionals from Heartlight for Thursday, March 21, 2019

 Today's Verse is a free daily devotional that includes a Bible verse, thought and prayer.

 The Thoughts and Prayer on Today's Verse are written by Phil Ware.